-Other issues: Other important issues (e.g. mortality, anaemia, vitamin A deficiency) that are not necessarily directly/strongly related to acute malnutrition but are important considerations should be taken into account and highlighted in the IPC Acute Malnutrition products as necessary.
+Other issues: Other important issues (e.g. mortality, anaemia, and vitamin A deficiency) that are not necessarily directly/strongly related to acute malnutrition but are important considerations should be taken into account and highlighted in the IPC Acute Malnutrition products as necessary.

-Step 5: Phase classification (current)
+Step 4: Determine phase classification and population estimates (current classification)

-Purpose: To conclude on phase classification and provide the critical reasoning based on supporting and contradictory evidence used to arrive at phase conclusion (Box 88).
+Purpose: To conclude on phase classification and provide the critical reasoning based on supporting and contradictory evidence used to arrive at phase conclusion (Figure 135).

-- Conclude on phase classification for the current period based on all supporting and contradictory evidence as relevant. - If a piece of R1-level evidence on GAM based on MUAC is used to arrive at a final classification, convergence of evidence should be used (see Box 74). - If GAM based on MUAC is used to determine the IPC Acute Malnutrition phase of an area, the historical relationship between WHZ and MUAC as well as the contributing factors should be taken into account when the phase is determined. - Provide justification for phase classification, particularly when convergence of evidence is used to arrive at the phase. - Identify evidence levels of analysis, by identifying the type of indicator (GAM based on WHZ or GAM based on MUAC), source of information (e.g. surveys, sentinel sites, historical data) and number of pieces of evidence (for contributing factors) used in the classification.
-(See Table 38 for criteria for evidence level.) - Calculate the total number of children acutely malnourished and in need of treatment.
-The calculation of the total number of children acutely malnourished and in need of treatment (B) should include the internationally agreed formula (B=NPK, where N = total number of children under 5 in the unit of analysis, P = estimated prevalence of GAM for the unit of analysis, and K = correction factor of 2.6).
-Where possible and where data are available, Technical Working Groups should work with Country Nutrition Clusters/Sectors to assess the added value of using the combined estimates of GAM for P (i.e. taking into account all forms of acute malnutrition).
+- Conclude on phase classification for the current period based on all supporting and contradictory evidence as relevant. - If R1 level evidence is used to arrive at a final classification, convergence of evidence with contributing factors should be used to determine the final classification (see Figure 134). - If GAM based on MUAC is used to determine the IPC Acute Malnutrition phase of an area, the historical relationship between WHZ and MUAC as well as the contributing factors should be taken into account when the phase is determined. - Provide justification for the phase classification, particularly when convergence of evidence is used to arrive at the phase. - Identify evidence levels of analysis, by identifying the type of indicator (GAM based on WHZ or GAM based on MUAC), source of information (e.g. surveys, sentinel sites, and historical data) and number of pieces of evidence (for contributing factors) used in the classification.
+(See Figure 132 for criteria on evidence level.) - Calculate the total number of children acutely malnourished and in need of treatment.
+The calculation of the total number of children acutely malnourished and in need of treatment (B) should include the internationally agreed formula (B=NPK, where N = total number of children under 5 in the unit of analysis, P = estimated prevalence of GAM for the unit of analysis, and K = correction factor of 2.6, for one year).
+Where possible and where data are available, the IPC Technical Working Groups should work with Country Nutrition Clusters/Sectors to assess the added value of using the combined estimates of GAM for P (i.e. taking into account all forms of acute malnutrition).